Bozeman Future Growth Plan, 2021 and Beyond

 - Infill or redevelopment projects located in already developed areas and relying on adjacent real estate uses, as well as larger new towns complete with their own village centers and hundreds of acres of mixed housing types;

-- Various uses are connected and unified by a network of safe streets, and pedestrian and bicycle pathways;
+- Network uses connected and unified by safe streets, and pedestrian and bicycle pathways;

 - Pedestrian-oriented neighborhoods with human scaled buildings that relate to the street, provide safe pedestrian access, and create a distinct district identity; and

-- Preservation of environmentally and historically sensitive or significant real estate, and the incorporation of a variety of open space and recreational amenities into new development.
+- Preservation of environmentally and historically sensitive or significant properties and real estate holdings, and the incorporation of a variety of open space and recreational amenities into new development.

 Community Characteristic and Opinion Survey

 Four open houses were held on November 15-18, 1999.
-Persons who attended had the opportunity to comment on housing, transportation, public services, and other subjects.
+Persons who attended had the opportunity to comment on housing, transportation, public services, and other Bozeman demographic issues.
 Another informal survey was available for attendees to provide written comments regarding real estate planning.

 This three-day event allowed participants to work in small groups to graphically address issues.
 The objective of the groups was to develop maps, diagrams, and drawings exploring various alternatives.

-Persons wishing to participate in planning for specific segments of the plan were provided the opportunity to take part in focus groups.
+Persons wishing to participate in planning for specific segments of Bozeman Montana’s Community Plan were provided the opportunity to take part in focus groups.
 Sign up sheets were available during the kickoff events, and newspaper display ads were used.